 - 2 bread rolls we like ciabatta, sourdough or panini rolls

-- 1 tbsp curry powder we used medium
+- 1 tablespoon curry powder we used medium

 - 20 g raisins or sultanas